 The pre-embryos that have not been transferred are frozen in liquid nitrogen (this type of cryopreservation is known as Vitrification) and they are then carefully labelled and stored in the embryo bank.
 These pre-embryos can be used in subsequent cycles if a pregnancy is not achieved on the first attempt.
 Evidently, the treatment for preparing the uterus for the transfer of frozen embryos is much simpler as there is no need to stimulate the follicles and harvest the eggs.

 Your first appointment will be free of charge if you request it before October 31.

 This amount includes all medical procedures necessary for its performance, from your first visit to completion.

 Medical treatments in Spain are exempt from VAT.

 - The previous medical tests required, since they are different for each person depending on their medical history.

 - The medication, as during the first visit your doctor will indicate the dose you need, depending on your case.

 - The blastocyst culture, due to the fact that up until a few hours after fertilisation we will not be able to know whether the embryos have the potential to develop until this stage.

-Be aware that travelling entails a significant added cost, at EUGIN we do everything possible to reduce it to the minimum.
+Be aware that travelling adds a significant cost, at EUGIN we do everything possible to reduce it to the minimum.

 To do this we propose two methods: